 The Monte Carlo Working Group is responsible for developing the tools and techniques required for producing samples of simulated data and the production of those samples.
-This includes samples required for the analysis of the data for physics, as well as for developing the calibration and reconstruction techniques for the data.
-Planning and coordination with the Analysis WG and the Software and Computing WG are especially important to this task.
+This includes samples required for the analysis of the data for physics, as well as for developing the calibration and reconstruction techniques that are specific to simulated data and documenting their performance.
+Planning and coordination with the other offline working groups are essential to this task.

-3.0.4 Software and Computing
+3.0.4 Software and Computing Coordinator